HMRC TAX INVESTIGATION PROCESS

 - Code of Practice 9- How HMRC investigate cases of suspected serious tax fraud

-- Code of Practice 11 – How HMRC local compliance carry out checks of self assessment tax returns and claims made outside of a tax return
+- Code of Practice 11 – How HMRC local compliance carry out a check of self assessment tax return and claims made outside of a tax return

 - Code of Practice 26 – How HMRC deal with overpaid tax credits